21. In Love With Spring: My Novel Online

 “You can get as involved as you want.
 I mean, you don’t have to do anything, you already did your part, writing the thing,” Michael grinned easily.
 “But we’d welcome any suggestions you have.”

 Jules’ heart was slamming so hard against her ribs that she abandoned the idea of inviting him to sit; in fact, she couldn’t wait for him to leave, so she could collapse.
 What was it about him?
-Not so much his looks—he was average height and build, and his hair looked like he’d cut it himself in the dark with dull scissors.
+Not so much his looks—he was average height and build, and his hair looked like he’d cut it himself with dull scissors in the dark.
 But she felt weak all over, simply at the sight of him.

 “Well, so we’ll see you tonight.”

 “Okay, great.”
 Just go!